 Code is any form of information that executes business logic.

-Another example would be a banking application, where the code is in charge for assembling the correct requests to the bank’s servers in order to request a list of all transactions.
+Another example would be a mobile banking application, where the code is in charge of assembling the correct requests to the bank’s servers to request a list of all transactions.

-Obfuscation is the process of taking code, and transforming it in such a way that it is harder for an attacker to understand, but still functions correctly.
+Obfuscation is the process of taking code, and transforming in a way that makes it difficult or infeasible for an attacker to understand, but still functions correctly.

-Common techniques range from things as complex as changing the build tools to emit convoluted machine code to modifying names/labels in the code to make them lose their meaning for human eyes.
+Common techniques range from things as complex as changing the build tools to emit convoluted machine code to modifying names/labels in the code to make them unintelligible to the human eye.

-However, not all forms of obfuscation are adequate to all types of code.
+However, not all forms of mobile app obfuscation are sufficient or even applicable to all types of code.

 Alternatively, compile-time obfuscation is meaningless for an executable that already exists.